giuseppe-straziota/agents-home-lab/README.md

 <img width="390" height="330" src="./assets/create_agent.png"/>

-A modal with some information about your agent will be shown (you can decide to not activate the agent and the chat will no be available)
+A modal with some information about your agent will be shown (you can decide not to activate the agent, and the chat will not be available)

 <img width="470" height="460" src="./assets/create_agent_form.png"/>